Trans Canada Trail: Newfoundland and Labrador

-As of May 2017, "Kilometre 0" begins at Cape Spear, the most easterly point in North America.
+As of May 2017, "Kilometre 0" begins at Cape Spear, the most easterly point in continental North America.
 Here it is known as the East Coast Trail, a series of rugged coastal wilderness paths.
 The route follows the coastline north around St. John's Bay and Freshwater Bay, connecting with the Grand Concourse walkway network at Fort Amherst.
 The route then follows a sidewalkway along Southside Road adjacent to St. John's Harbour until the former Trail Eastern Terminus located at the Railway Coastal Museum.
 From here it follows the former Newfoundland Railway route travelling south, crossing Route 2 into Kilbride then through Bowring Park.
 It continues northwest through Mount Pearl then Donovans crossing Route 1 into Paradise, passing Neils Pond and Octagon Pond.
 The route then turns southwest in Conception Bay South and crosses Route 60 before it meets and follows the Conception Bay coastline.
-At Indian Pond, the Grand Concourse trail ends and the route is known as Newfoundland Trailway Park, an 883 km linear park which consists of the former railbed and which allows motorized access.
+At Indian Pond, the Grand Concourse trail ends, and the route is known as the Newfoundland T'Railway, an 883 km linear park that consists of the former railbed and permits motorized access.

 The route continues as the Newfoundland T'Railway southwest, passing through the east side of Holyrood Bay.
 The trail passes through Briens as it enters Hollyrood.
 The route again crosses Route 60, then the North Arm River, then travels north through Burnt Stump.
 The route travels southwest passing Woodsford, then passes through Brien's Gullies before then crossing Route 1 again.
 It then passes through Brigus Junction, Mahers, then Ocean Pond, then a mostly treed area before entering Whitbourne and crossing Route 80.
 Continuing, the route crosses Route 100, then enters Placentia Junction before turning north, passing over Coles Pond.
 Crossing Route 120, the next major location is Tickle Harbour Station, where it again touches Route 1 and follows it, crossing a few more times before entering Cobb's Pond, then Come By Chance.
 The route continues as it enters Goobies, then Northern Blight, then crosses Route 1 as it enters Clarenville.
 It follows Shoal Harbour River as it enters Thorburn Lake, then crosses Route 233 at Port Blandford, then crosses Route 1 again as it enters Terra Nova.